What are CIS Benchmarks in Cloud Security?

 Level 1 includes basic security recommendations for configuring IT systems.
 They are straightforward and avoid impacting business functionality or uptime.

-Level 2 is intended for highly sensitive data where security is a priority.
+Level 2 is includes highly sensitive data where security is a priority.
 These recommendations call for professional expertise and focused security planning to attain higher-level security with minimal disruptions to operations.
 The Level 2 profile supports regulatory compliance as well.

 Level 3 includes the Security Technical Implementation Guide (STIG) baselines from the Defense Information Systems Agency (DISA), as well as Level 1 and Level 2 recommendations.
 CIS Benchmarks specify a Level 3 STIG profile to support compliance with US government requirements.